JTDSchool/CloudComputing-Project/README.md

 ### Build the Image
 ```
-docker build -t IntelSystImage <directory with the dockerfile>
+docker build -t example/intelsystimage <directory with the dockerfile>
 ```

-Note that you can change the name of the image something other than IntelSystImage, but all instructions below will assume that is the name of the image
+Note that you can change the name of the image something other than example/intelsystimage, but all instructions below will assume that is the name of the image

 ### Create and Run the container